-- Automated code reviews for newly created merge requests
+- Automated code reviews for newly created pull requests

-- Intelligent comments and suggestions displayed directly on merge requests
+- Intelligent comments and suggestions displayed directly on pull requests

 - Real-time bot interaction for immediate feedback and assistance